- Search The Registry

 *The birth of Francis Fredric is celebrated on this date in 1809.
 He was a Black abolitionist and publisher.

 He was born a slave on a plantation in Fauquier County, Virginia.
 When he was fourteen years old, Fredric's master moved to Mason County, Kentucky.
 His master's wife used him as a house slave.
 However, after attending a prayer meeting, he was so badly whipped he ran away.
-He was free for nine weeks but was captured and received 107 lashes of the whip.
+He was free for nine weeks but was captured and received 107 lashes of the whip again.

-In this first-hand account, Frederic exposes a darker side of slavery, which included both physical violence and masters intentionally preventing slaves from learning.
+In this first-hand account, Frederic exposed a darker side of slavery, which included both physical violence and masters intentionally preventing slaves from learning.
 His narrative also contains humorous anecdotes about slave life at his master's plantation.
-He describes his escape on the Underground Railroad, his travels abroad, and the work he pursued when returning to the United States.
+He described his escape on the Underground Railroad, his travels abroad, and the work he pursued when returning to the United States.
 The death of Francis Fredric is not known.